mpflynnx/c-programming/docs/input-processing-output-ipo-model-example.md

 To do this we can use `scanf` function.
 This is also in the `stdio.h` library.

-Other functions exist that do similar to `scanf`.
+`scanf` has several limitations, other functions exist that do overcome these limitations.

 `scanf` works similar to `printf` but backward.